 Depending on where you live, putting an aquatic turtle outdoors might be something you can only do for a few months during the summer.
 You need to consider the natural range of the species you have.
 For example, red-eared sliders are quite hardy and adaptable.
 However, some other species need warmer temperatures, so you must keep the natural habits of your turtle in mind when deciding to house them outdoors.
 In warmer climates, aquatic turtles may be able to live outdoors year-round.
 It is also possible to hibernate some species in an outdoor pond, although this is not without risk.

 Safety and Security

 What Does a Turtle Pond Need?

 - Basking area: This is very important.
-You must provide a log, plank, bricks or rock for the turtle to get out of the water and bask in the sun.
-Arrange your basking area so it is partially submerged so your turtle can easily get out of the water onto the basking area.
+You must provide a log, plank, bricks, or rock for the turtle to get out of the water and bask in the sun.
+Arrange your basking area so it is partially submerged and your turtle can easily get out of the water onto the basking area.
 The basking area should get sunlight for a good portion of the afternoon.